 1. Get the flu jab

 The annual flu vaccine remains the best defence from influenza and its complications.
-The flu vaccine is especially important for people who are at increased risk of health complications, like people 65 and over, pregnant women, people with chronic health issues such as diabetes, heart disease, lung conditions, neurological diseases, and Aboriginal and Torres Strait Islander people aged 6 months and over.
+The flu vaccine is especially important for specific groups of people, like children aged 6 months to under 6 years, people 65 and over, pregnant women (at any stage), people with chronic health issues such as diabetes, heart disease, lung conditions, neurological diseases, and Aboriginal and Torres Strait Islander people aged 6 months and over.
 This link from the Department of Health has a more complete list of who the vaccine is recommended for and who can get it for free under the National Immunisation Program.
-If you're over 65, there's a specific flu vaccine recommended for you, but it's not available from all providers, so call ahead to check.
+Talk to your health professional or immunisation provider first to see if you fall within one of these groups or if you have ongoing concerns about your health.
+There are specific flu vaccines for different age groups so it's also best to call your provider ahead of your vaccination appointment to check availability.
 Some universities and workplaces offer free flu vaccines to students and staff so double check to see if one is available to you.

 The flu vaccine won't protect you against COVID-19 (coronavirus), but it will reduce your risk of influenza — which leads to thousands of hospitalisations each year.
-By getting the flu vaccine, you can reduce the strain on the health service.
+You can get the COVID-19 vaccine and flu vaccine at the same time.

 2. Wash and dry your hands

-Just like coronavirus, regularly washing your hands for at least 20 seconds with soap and water is one of the best ways to reduce your risk.
+Similar to reducing your risk of COVID-19, regularly washing your hands for at least 20 seconds with soap and water is one of the best ways to reduce your risk.
 If you touch a surface in a public place, try not to touch your eyes, nose or mouth without washing your hands first.
-If you don’t have access to soap and water you can use an alcohol-based hand sanitizer (look for at least 60% ethanol or 70% isopropanol).
+If you don’t have access to soap and water you can use an alcohol-based hand sanitiser.
+Look for a formulation of at least 60% alcohol in these products.

 3. Keep your distance

-By now you’ve probably heard that you should aim to leave about a metre and a half of space between yourself and other people to reduce the risk of coronavirus.
-The same advice applies to reduce your chances of catching the flu (or passing it on before you realise you’re contagious).
+By now you’ve probably heard that you should aim to keep your distance from other people to reduce the risk of COVID-19.
+The same advice applies to reducing your chances of catching the flu (or passing it on before you realise you’re contagious).
 Consider wearing a mask in high-risk areas like public transport or health facilities to reduce your risk.
-When in doubt, refer to your state or territory's current public health advice about masks.

 4. Stay home when you’re unwell